-White Jeans Outfit Inspiration For Men: 16 Sophisticated Looks For 2022
+Men’s White Jeans Outfit Inspiration: 20 Sophisticated Looks For 2024

 Wearing white jeans in the Côte d’Azur?
 Sure, you’ll fit right in with those stylish Frenchmen.
-Rocking them in a rainy London winter?
+Rocking them in a snowy New York winter?
 Not so much.
 At the right time and place though, white jeans look extremely chic and sophisticated, combining well with a range of pastel shades as well as standard neutrals such as navy, grey and, surprisingly, black.

 First of all, you should avoid skinny jeans.
 You may have been able to get away with wearing black skinny jeans in the 2000s, but white skinnies have never looked good, conjuring images of reality TV rejects.
 When trying on a pair of white jeans, if there’s little to no room in the thigh or lower leg, you should probably keep looking.